Kłobuck: History

 During the German invasion of Poland at the start of World War II, on September 1, 1939, the Battle of Mokra took place 5 kilometres north of Kłobuck.
 During the war, the town was incorporated into the Third Reich, as part of the County of Blachownia (German: Landkreis Blachstädt), Upper Silesia Province.
+In early 1940, the occupiers established a forced labour camp for Jewish men, which was dissolved in July 1943.
+Three local Polish policemen were murdered by the Russians in the Katyn massacre in 1940.
 In 1941, the German police carried out expulsions of 3,710 Poles, who were deported to forced labour in Germany, while their houses, shops and workshops were handed over to German colonists.
-In early 1940, the occupiers established a forced labour camp for Jewish men, which was dissolved in July 1943.
 Most of Kłobuck's 2,000 Jews were murdered in the Holocaust.

 Some Jewish families that survived the Holocaust moved to other countries, notably, Australia, Canada, Sweden, Israel and the USA.
 A Jewish Survivor, Zeleg Berkowitz, moved to Sweden and documented the Jewish communities life in Pre-Holocaust Klobuck.

 In the immediate postwar period, Kłobuck returned to Kielce Voivodeship, but in 1950, together with Częstochowa, it was moved to Katowice Voivodeship.
 In 1952, Kłobuck County was created, and in 1975–1999, the town belonged to Częstochowa Voivodeship.
 After the war, Kłobuck quickly developed in the 1950s and 1960s, when several heavy industry enterprises were opened, and iron ore deposits were found.